simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 Let's go through the MicroPython script and see how it works.
 Here are the distinct pieces of functionality that it implements:

+* Managing the screen display and clearing the screen.
 * Connect to the WiFi network.
 * Retrieve data from the API.
 * Display the data as a graph.